How will Brexit affect travel?

 Will EHIC still be available post 31 December 2020?

-The EHIC as it stands will cease to exist on 1st January 2021, however there are a couple of situations where you should be able to continue to use your EHIC:
+The government has said that the EHIC card will remain in place until your current card runs out of date.
+However there are a couple of situations where you should be able to continue to use your EHIC:

 - If you're a UK state pensioner who has been living in the EU before the end of 2020